Onion Top Stir Fry Recipe to Reduce Food Waste

 Since the quick-blanching made them tender enough to blend, I wondered if another quick-cooking method would make them tender enough to eat whole.

-A new stir fry recipe was born.
+Then this onion top stir fry recipe was born.

 - 1 tsp. toasted sesame seeds